1.078 Soil and Environmental Biogeochemistry

 Presents the physical, chemical, biological and genetic properties of soils, their global distribution, and response to management.
-Emphasizes factors controlling soil development, plant productivity, and the fate, cycling and bioavailability of soil nutrients and pollutants.
 Introduces Earth's different soil types and their classification; links characteristics with contemporary and historic issues surrounding natural and managed soil systems.
+Emphasizes soil chemical processes controlling the cycling and fate of soil nutrients and contaminants, including chemical equilibria in soils and natural waters, reduction-oxidation, mineral surface chemistry and precipitation-dissolution reactions.
+Introduces coupled physical-chemical-biological soil processes that control the transport of porewater constituents.
 Topics include soil carbon cycling, water and fertilizer management, and challenges associated with soil salinity-sodicity, erosion, and pollution.
-Includes field trips to local sites to examine soil physical properties, classification, and function.
-Introductory biology and chemistry are recommended prerequisites.
-Students taking graduate version complete additional assignments.
+Students taking graduate version complete a laboratory-based project.

 This class has no prerequisites.